This initiative is how the Commission will help the EU reach its employment target for 2020: 75% of the working-age population (20-64 years) in work.

 The Agenda also contributes to achieve the EU's targets to get the early school-leaving rate below 10% and more young people in higher education or equivalent vocational education (at least 40%), as well as to have at least 20 million fewer people in or at risk of poverty and social exclusion by 2020.

 The Agenda presents a set of concrete actions that will help:

 The 'New Skills for New Jobs' initiative launched in 2008 set out the Commission's agenda for better skills upgrading, anticipation and matching.
-The initiative is ongoing and will be continued in the future.
 Despite the similarities in names, the flagship is much wider and includes flexicurity, job quality and working conditions and job creation.
 Skills development forms one of the four main areas of the flagship.